 · Spayed or neutered

 An ear tip is the removal of the distal one-quarter of a community cat’s left ear.
 This procedure is performed under sterile conditions while the cat is anesthetized.
 Ear tips are designed to identify a community cat as being sterilized and lawfully vaccinated for rabies.
 Please note that there will be no exceptions to the ear tip being done for TNRM cats.

-SICSA has TNRM agreements with the cities of Kettering and Centerville that provide TNRM services to residents at no-cost.
+SICSA has TNRM agreements with Kettering, Centerville, and Washington Township that provide TNRM services to residents at no-cost.

 Kettering residents, please call the Kettering Police Department Community Service Specialist, Shelly Davis, at 937-371-3652 for your Kettering discount code.
 Kettering residents must go through Shelly Davis to receive the discount.

 Centerville residents, please call SICSA at 937-294-6505, ext.
 16 for your Centerville discount code.

 Washington Township residents, please call or email Deputy Petry at 937-432-2758 or email@example.com.

 These appointments are not subject to a rescheduling fee.
 We will gladly reschedule you for another day if you are not able to catch the cat.